cybertale/cybertale.github.io/_posts/2019-8-26-GSoC 2019 AD5940 Driver development.md

 # Future work

 * Add trigger, buffer and triggered buffer support of the driver.
+* Send it to the mainline kernel as patches.
 * Add DAC support of the device.
 * Add all filter results read entrances for all channels.
 * Power management of the system.